 - Career disruptions will be considered and are defined as a prolonged interruption (> 28 consecutive days) in your capacity to work, due to: Pregnancy; Major illness/injury; or Carer responsibilities.

 - There is no upper age limit stipulated.

 - You must be a full financial member of the AACBT at the time of application.

 - You must not be a current member of the AACBT Awards Selection Committee.

 - You may apply as many times as you wish as long as the criteria for application are met.

 - The award is composed of $2,000, to be used for travel to the AACBT National Conference in the year of the award.

 - It is a condition of the award that a ”Tracy Goodall Early Career Award Address” is presented at the AACBT National Conference in the year of the award.
 The 38th AACBT National Conference which is being held in Sydney from the 26th – 28th October 2017.

 - All travel, meals, accommodation, etc costs are the responsibility of the award winner.

-- Remaining funds, not spent on attending the AACBT Ltd AGM/Awards Night will be used for other CBT related activities including conference travel, research or clinical expenses.
+- Remaining funds, not spent on attending the AACBT National Conference should be used for other CBT related activities including conference travel, research or clinical expenses.